Aguateca: Destruction and abandonment

 Although inter-group conflict, climate changes, and environmental degradation began to cause social upheaval towards the end of the reign of Aguateca, the ultimate destruction of the center was a result of warfare.
 Around 800 A.D.
 Aguateca appears to have been attacked by enemies.
 A series of defensive walls that were hastily constructed towards the end of the Late Classic period were probably in response to the escalation of warfare in the region.
 The elite residential area near the royal palace was burned, and residents fled or were taken away, leaving most of their belongings behind.
 The attacking army did not stay in the center, and soon the entire city was abandoned.
 Elaborately built structures, such as the Palace Group, contained highly valuable goods, such as greenstone beads, carved alabaster, and shell ornamentation.
 This further supports the conclusion that the city was abandoned rapidly.
 Excavations at the Palace Group suggest that the royal family evacuated the center before the attack and anticipated to return, but it appears that members of the elite remained.
 Areas outside the center were abandoned gradually, probably right after the destruction of the city.
 The inhabitants of these areas carried away most of their belongings to their next residences.
 Because of the pattern of destruction and abandonment, it is likely that the ruling elite of Aguateca was the primary focus of battle.
 The enemies aimed to terminate Aguateca as a political and economic power and they succeeded.
 The drastic fall of Aguateca is very similar to the situation in Pompeii, which provides us with a wealth of evidence today.
 Moments of classic Maya lives were frozen in the rich assemblages of objects left in burned structures.
 This provides information regarding domestic activities, household organization, and political interactions of the Classic Maya at Aguateca.

+Comprehensive spatial and structural excavations across the Petexbatún region have defined the core defensive features, monumental public spaces, and rapidly abandoned elite residences at Aguateca: